akudnaver/Telecom-Churn-Detection-using-LSTM/README.md

 3. Make your changes and commit them (`git commit -am 'Add new feature'`).
 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Create a new Pull Request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-**Note:** Replace placeholders such as `https://github.com/your-username/telecom-churn-detection.git` with your actual repository link.
-Update the accuracy and metrics placeholders with actual results from your model, and include relevant screenshots or demo links where indicated.
-Adjust any script names or paths as necessary.